brevzin/brevzin.github.io/_posts/2020-11-14-tag-invoke.md

 Now, the second issue is one of those things that actually only happens in an especially narrow set of circumstances, and not one that I've personally ever run into (the paper cites executors and properites as examples, which is a fairly massive thread of discussion that I have not followed at all).

 So, instead I'll focus on the first point.
-This is an uneuivocally real and serious issue.
+This is an unequivocally real and serious issue.
 C++, unlike C, has namespaces, and we'd like to be able to take advantage that when it comes to customization.
 But ADL, very much by design, isn't bound by namespace.
 With virtual member functions, there are no issues with having `libA::Interface` and `libB::Interface` coexist.
 Likewise with class template specializations - specializing one name in one namespace has nothing to do with specializing a similarly-spelled name in a different namespace.
 But if `libA` and `libB` decide that they both want ADL customization points named `eq`?
 You better hope their arguments are sufficiently distinct or you simply cannot use both libraries.

 The goal of `tag_invoke` is to instead globally reserve a single name: `tag_invoke`.
 Not likely to have been used much before the introduction of this paper.